muhammad-tamim/JavaScript-notes/README.md

 ```
 Now double holds this function, and it also remembers that multiplier = 2 (because of closure).
 So when we call double(5), it returns: ```return 5 * 2;```

+### Difference between callback function, recursion and closure
+- callback function: A function that is passed as an argument to another function
+- recursion: A technique where a function calls itself.
+- closure: A technique where an inner function remembers the variables from its outer function

 ## string